vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-pulsar.md

       type: {
         # Specify the data source file format to Pulsar.
         source: pulsar
-        # Specify how to import the data into NebulaGraph: Client or SST.
+        # Specify how to import the data into NebulaGraph.
+Only client is supported.
         sink: client
       }
       # The address of the Pulsar server.